abruzzi/react-application-is-not-a-thing/readme.md

 ![refactoring](images/refactoring-3.png)

+## The benefits of having these layers

+Let's look at what the layers bring us apart from clean boundaries and separation of concerns.
-## The ultimate goal: rewrite the User Interface
+### Rewrite the User Interface

 One of the benefits of the separation we’ve been talking about above is that, if we have to (even very unlikely in most projects), we can replace the view without breaking the underlying models and logic.